Oxidative phosphorylation occurs along the inner mitochondrial membrane, which encloses the mitochondrial matrix and borders the intermembrane space.

 ATP synthase converts ADP to ATP by using the energy from the proton motive force.
 The energy for it is released in the form of a proton moving down the electrochemical gradient.

-For each NADH entering oxidative phosphorylation, three ATP are produced.
+For each NADH entering oxidative phosphorylation, approximately three ATP are produced.

-For each FADH2 entering oxidative phosphorylation, two ATP are produced.
+For each FADH2 entering oxidative phosphorylation, approximately two ATP are produced.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.